LOADING ...

 The

-Finally free, the butterfly light on situations
+Finally free, the butterfly sheds light on

-the butterfly and caterpillar are completely different
+Although the and caterpillar are completely different

 are one and the same."